weeeBox/mobile-system-design/common-interview-mistakes.md

 # Common Interview Mistakes

-## As candidate
+## As a candidate

 ### Not being prepared
 - **Study open-source projects** - not every project is perfect but you can still learn lots of useful things from each of them.
 - **Study company dev blog** - you can learn a lot about their underlying technical stack and think about potential questions they might ask.
 - **Conduct mock interviews with your friends** - time management is crucial: your goal is to cover as much ground as possible in the shortest amount of time.
-Having some practice also eases up the stress from the actual interivew.
+Having some practice also eases up the stress from the actual interview.

 ### Rushing towards a solution
 - **Not gathering system requirements** - the interview question may be purposely vague.
 The candidate is expected to ask more questions to define the task better.
 For more information see [Gathering Requirements](https://github.com/weeeBox/mobile-system-design#gathering-requirements).